gritt/sf4/README.md

 ## Application setup

-1. Enter the application container and create the database tables by running the migrations:
+1. Back in the "docker-symfony" dir, enter the application container and create the database tables running the migrations:

         $: docker exec -it docker-symfony_php_1 ash